dineshchhantyal/chart_gizmo/docs/cli/chartcli.md

 -   `--height`: Chart height in pixels (default: 400)
 -   `--stacked`: Create a stacked chart
 -   `--log`: Use logarithmic scale for the y-axis
+-   `--log-x`: Use logarithmic scale for the x-axis
 -   `--animate`: Enable or disable animations (default: `False`)

 ## Links